Wizard's First Rule: Plot summary

-Soon after, Richard is captured by a Mord-Sith named Denna, who tortures him for a month.
-The Mord Sith report to Darken Rahl, and Rahl hopes to force Richard to recite the Book of Counted Shadows, a magical book which Richard had memorized under the bequest of his father.
-However, Richard's innate gentleness alters their relationship, and Richard breaks free of Denna's control.
+Soon after, Richard is captured by a beautiful young Mord-Sith named Denna, who tortures him for a month.
+Mord-Sith wear skin-tight red leather catsuit, blood-red, to hide the blood of their captives during the training sessions.
+They live to torture and condition men into obedient pets, who live and breathe to please them, and Mistress Denna is the best of all Mord-Sith at this task.
+After only half an hour at her mercy, he is left groveling on the dungeon floor, begging to please his mistress to avoid pain.
+She chains him up by his wrists from the ceiling, in order to being his 'training'.
+She then trains and break him into her obedient slave by the use of several instruments, including a painful small red leather rod by the name of the Agiel.
+Once Richard is broken, she takes him for her sexual mate.
+Mistress Denna reports to Darken Rahl, and Rahl hopes to force Richard to recite the Book of Counted Shadows, a magical book which Richard had memorized under the bequest of his father.
+However, after a month as her pet and slave, Richard's innate gentleness alters their relationship, and Richard breaks free of Denna's control.
 Rahl allows Richard to leave, but sets a wizard web on him which makes all of his friends think Richard is Rahl himself.

 After helping a dragon named Scarlet find her egg, which had been stolen by Rahl, Richard discovers how to beat Rahl, and be with Kahlan.
 Kahlan, falsely thinking Richard dead by Rahl, uses her powers on him.
 Rahl, thinking Richard is now enslaved, uses him to recite the Book of Counted Shadows.
 In the end, Rahl opens the wrong Box of Orden, under Richard's false guidance, thus killing Rahl.
 Richard reveals he was protected from Kahlan's power by his already complete and unconditional love for her.